 - Define our academic goals for the undergraduate and graduate programs

 - Define a financial model aligned with our future vision

-- Articulate the value proposition for SEAS
+- Articulate the value proposition for the School of Engineering

 - Develop an effective implementation strategy OR Define an implementation and change management plan